WunderlichRd/roadReport/README.md

 # roadReport
-Road Reporting Microservice/API for autonomous vehicles
+Road Reporting Microservice/API for autonomous vehicles.
+See Apiary Blueprint for contract.